-In contrast to retail funds, the investment guidelines of non-retail funds only need to be submitted to BaFin without BaFin having to approve the guidelines.
+In contrast to retail funds, the investment guidelines of non-retail funds only need to be submitted to the Federal Financial Supervisory Authority (BaFin) without BaFin having to approve the guidelines.
 The investment guidelines of non-retail funds can either mirror the investment guidelines of retail funds or can be freely specified as long as a fair market value of the assets can be determined.
 The marketing of non-retail funds requires BaFin approval.

 In the case of registered managers, no investment guidelines are necessary and they do not need to be submitted to BaFin.
 BaFin has established in its practice a requirement to submit a commercial register excerpt of the fund once the fund is established.
-Once the manager is registered, the marketing of a fund does not need BaFin approval (on the assumption that the marketing takes place within the private placement regime of the German prospectus laws; see question 7).
+Once the manager is registered, the marketing of a fund does not need BaFin approval.